jamesfalkner/MicroProfileThorntailOnAzure/README.md

 Congratulations!
 You have just received your free Azure trial pass to try Eclipse MicroProfile on Azure.

-These instructions are grouped in three main sections:
+These instructions are grouped in four sections:

 A. Redeeming your Azure Pass

 B. Instantiating an all-in-one OpenShift Origin cluster on Azure

 C. Using the Red Hat OpenShift Application Runtimes Launcher to generate the WildFly Swarm sample project

+D. Deploying sample project to all-in-one OpenShift Origin cluster on Azure

 # A. Redeeming your Azure Pass